FramedYannick/Thesis-Source-Code/Readme.md

 ### Prerequisites

 For the analysis a 700MHz NMR-spectrometer was used.
+However the software will accept other frequencies.
 The only channel needed is a Hydrogen-channel.
-This processing script uses Python 3.5; it was made using Anaconda.
+This processing script uses Python 3.5 and was made using Anaconda.
 The main required modules are:

 ```
 NMRGlue			-	http://www.nmrglue.com/